Mark Mueller: Chart History

-Mueller's Eternal single "I Am Blessed" made the UK Top Ten on the BPI singles chart, peaking at #7 during its 3 weeks in the Top 10.
+Mueller's Eternal single "I Am Blessed" peaked at #7 on the UK BPI singles chart, spending three weeks in the Top 10.

-"Someone" performed by El DeBarge made the Top 20 Billboard Adult Contemporary chart and peaked at #20, where it spent two weeks.
+"Someone", performed by El DeBarge made the Top 20 Billboard Adult Contemporary chart and peaked at #20, where it spent two weeks.
 Overall it stayed on the magazine's Adult Contemporary Chart for 13 weeks as well as 9 weeks on the Billboard Hot 100.
-It was co-written with 2-time Grammy-winner Jay Graydon and singer Robbie Nevil.
+It was co-written with twice Grammy Award-winner Jay Graydon and singer Robbie Nevil.

 Earth, Wind & Fire recorded "You & I", a single Mueller co-wrote with singer Robbie Nevil that was a Billboard R&B Chart Top 30 hit in 1987, reaching #29.

 ABBA's Agnetha Faltskog recorded Mueller's "I Wasn't the One (Who Said Goodbye)", which was a Top 20 hit in 1988, reaching #19 on the Billboard Adult Contemporary Chart.
 It was a duet with Peter Cetera, former lead singer of the band Chicago.
 Co-written with Aaron Zigman, the song also spent time in the Billboard Hot 100, peaking at #93.

 George Benson's "No One Emotion", which Mueller co-wrote with Clif Magness, was released as a single in the UK in 1985 where it reached #76 on the Official British Pop Chart.

 "Just Because I Love You" by Lina Santiago reached #27 on the Billboard Rhythmic Top 40 Chart hit in 1996.
-It spent 8 weeks in the Billboard Hot 100, peaking at #78.
+It spent eight weeks in the Billboard Hot 100, peaking at #78.

-Mueller's first Billboard chart hit was "I Don't Want To Be Lonely'", performed by Dana Valery.
-It reached #23 on the Billboard Adult Contemporary chart and spent 13 weeks on that chart and 5 weeks on the magazine's Hot 100.
+Mueller's first Billboard chart hit was "I Don't Want To Be Lonely", performed by Dana Valery.
+It reached #23 on the Billboard Adult Contemporary chart and spent 13 weeks on that chart and five weeks on the magazine's Hot 100.

 Gold and Platinum Records

-Mueller's work in the U.S. has been featured on RIAA-certified platinum and gold records by artists including: Heart, Amy Grant, 'N Sync featuring Justin Timberlake, Lea Michele (on the Glee: The Music, Volume 2 Soundtrack), Jennifer Paige, Earth, Wind & Fire, SWV, Al Jarreau, George Benson, Aaron Carter, El DeBarge, Agnetha Fältskog of ABBA, Peter Cetera, The Pointer Sisters (on the Billboard #1 We Are the World (album)).
+Mueller's work in the U.S. has been featured on RIAA-certified platinum and gold records by artists including: Heart, Amy Grant, 'N Sync featuring Justin Timberlake, Lea Michele (on the Glee: The Music, Volume 2 Soundtrack), Jennifer Paige, Earth, Wind & Fire, SWV, Al Jarreau, George Benson, Aaron Carter, El DeBarge, Agnetha Fältskog of ABBA, Peter Cetera, and The Pointer Sisters (on the Billboard #1 We Are The World album).
 His theme song for DuckTales is featured on the platinum-selling record The Music of Disney: A Legacy in Song.

 Internationally, Mueller's songs have been on the UK's BPI-certified platinum and gold records by artists including: Girls Aloud featuring Cheryl Cole, Eternal, Steps and Australia's ARIA-certified gold records including: Jennifer Paige, Lea Michele (Glee: The Music, Volume 2) and lead singer of Little River Band John Farnham's solo album Age of Reason, which went 11 x platinum.